rust-lang/rust/src/doc/rustdoc.md

 Running tests often requires some special configuration to filter tests, find libraries, or try running ignored examples.
-The testing framework that rustdoc uses is build on `extra::test`, which is also used when you compile crates with rustc's `--test` flag.
+The testing framework that rustdoc uses is build on crate `test`, which is also used when you compile crates with rustc's `--test` flag.
 Extra arguments can be passed to rustdoc's test harness with the `--test-args` flag.